bmuschko/gradle-clover-plugin/README.md

 With the introduction of the OpenClover support the `licenseLocation` clover convention is now unused.
 For compatibility with existing clover Gradle configurations the plugin will accept a value set but will do nothing with it.

+## GroovyDoc for API

+The GroovyDoc for the plugin API can be found here: [GroovyDoc](https://bmuschko.github.io/gradle-clover-plugin/docs/groovydoc/index.html?overview-summary.html)

 ## Tasks